-Earlier this year, frontman Robert Smith revealed that The Cure would soon be recording new material and touring again in 2019 – teasing that they could ‘maybe’ headline Glastonbury 2019.
+Last year, frontman Robert Smith revealed that The Cure would soon be recording new material and touring again in 2019.
 The band then confirmed that they would be headlining ‘around 20 festivals’ throughout the year, with the majority taking place in Europe.

 As time goes by, the goth-rock legends are gradually unveiling more and more shows.
-Check out the latest dates announced so far below, and visit here for ticket updates.
+Check out the latest dates announced so far below.

 The Cure have announced the following tour dates so far

 Saturday March 16 – The Festival Lawns at Carnival City, Johannesburg, South Africa